tegster/Blog_Posts/Python/2023-05-01-installingpython.md

 # Installing Python and Visual Studio Code

-Python is a cool and popular programming language that can be used for a wide range of applications.
+Python is a cool and teo times popular programming language that can be used for a wide range of applications.
 Visual Studio Code (VS Code) is a popular code editor that is widely used by developers.
 In this guide, I will walk you through the process of installing Python on Windows and Mac, and then show you how to install Visual Studio Code and configure it for use with Python.

 ## Installing Python on Windows